Current Affairs Strategy for UPSC: An Expert Guidance by 2017 UPSC Topper

-Also if you subscribe to a magazine, it eliminates the need to make notes on current affairs since most of it is covered by them.
+Also, if you subscribe to a magazine, it eliminates the need to make notes on months of current affairs since most of it is covered by them.
 I made notes initially but then realized that the magazine had already taken care of that task for me.
-I did make notes after that but only as factsheets listing important schemes for quick revision during Mains.
+I did make notes after that but only as factsheets listing important schemes for quick revision during IAS exam Mains.

-Taking an online quiz/test daily in the evening was another important part of my current affairs preparation.
-I’m glad I followed this ritual because it helped me consolidating and cementing all that I had read during the day.
+Taking an online quiz/ test daily in the evening was another important part of my current affairs preparation.
+I’m glad I followed this ritual because it helped me consolidate and cement all that I had read during the day.
 It ensured that I retained more and forgot less.
 There are ample daily tests available online that you can subscribe to.

 5. Watch the News

-I watched the news on most days during my preparation.
-Rajya Sabha TV was my favorite for its neutral and unbiased content.
+I watched the news on most days during my IAS preparation.
+Rajya Sabha TV was my favourite for its neutral and unbiased content.
 I made it a point to watch the debates on the program RS Vishesh.
-They helped me understand more things in lesser time and were a good source of information on burning issues.
+They helped me understand more things in less time and were a good source of information on burning issues.
 I used to watch TV during meals to save time.

 I would suggest reading at least two papers and personally, I read the Hindu and Indian Express (especially their Explained Section and Op-eds).
 Besides these two I also read relevant articles from The Post and other papers to get different perspectives.